Javascript DHTML Drop Down Menu Powered by dhtml-menu-builder.com

 Section 3 VICE-PRESIDENTS:

-(1) Establish/coordinate the official race calendar for their respective districts.
+(1) Establish/coordinate the official race calendar for their respective region.

-(2) Chair any district general membership meetings deemed necessary.
+(2) Chair any region general membership meetings deemed necessary.

-(3) Collect and forward district point data to the N.M.P.R.A.
+(3) Collect and forward region point data to the N.M.P.R.A.
 Secretary/Treasurer, or as otherwise directed by the President.

 (b) Appointments.
-The Vice Presidents shall appoint any committees not otherwise provided for and shall have general supervision over district officers.
+The Vice Presidents shall appoint any committees not otherwise provided for and shall have general supervision over regional officers.

 (c) Finance.
-All donations to, or funds raised by the district, or funds collected, on behalf of the, National Organization, N.M.P.R.A., are the property of the N.M.P.R.A., and may be returned to the district upon authorization of a majority vote of the members of the Board of Directors voting.
-Funds collected to support district activities remain the property of the district.
+All donations to, or funds raised by the Region, or funds collected, on behalf of the, National Organization, N.M.P.R.A., are the property of the N.M.P.R.A., and may be returned to the Region upon authorization of a majority vote of the members of the Board of Directors voting.
+Funds collected to support Region activities remain the property of the Region.

 Section 4 CONTEST DIRECTORS OR EVENT MANAGERS: